Epithelial cells of the kidneys have pumps that drive the transce... | Channels for Pearson+

 Watch next

-Master Introduction to Membrane Transport with a bite sized video explanation from Jason Amores SumpterStart learning
+Master Structural Naming of Epithelia with a bite sized video explanation from BruceStart learning

 Related Videos